Olamilekan-hub/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [9-John_Doe] - ```chmod 753 hello``` This script gives a certain permission to ugo.

 [10-mirror_permissions] - ```chmod --reference=olleh hello``` This script mirror the permissions in olleh.

+[11-directories_permission] - ``chmod -R +X``` This script will add execute permission to all directories in the subdirectories of the current directory.